N-Adkins/cml/README.md

 ctest --test-dir build --output-on-failure
 ```

-Testing is wired through CTest, with a basic framework setup using `FetchContent`.
+Testing is wired through CTest, with a basic framework setup called [Unity](https://github.com/ThrowTheSwitch/Unity/).

+This may be swapped in the future because it doesn't have many features as its target is embedded platforms, but
+it provides everything currently needed.

 ## CI